openownership/openownership.beta/_posts/2017-09-07-not-just-public-but-useful-the-right-way-to-set-up-a-beneficial-ownership-register.markdown

 title: 'Not just public, but useful: the right way to set up a beneficial ownership register'
 date: 2017-09-07 06:44:00 Z
-categories:
+tags:
 - the beneficial ownership data standard
-tags:
 - panama papers
 - money laundering
 - AML